 -

-To hide the scores, click AI Analysis Score in the Edit Default List View screen and toggle Hide Column on.
+To hide the scores, click AI Analysis Score when editing your desired list view and toggle Hide Column on.

 Interactive Tutorial: Configure AI Application Analysis